eaglerforge/EaglerForgeInjector/docs/quirks.md

 Update 13/09/2024:
 Any form of incorrect data type, even passing the wrong values, can cause this sort of hang.
 I encountered this when trying to set a block in the world to any form of wood or leaf block, without adding iproperties to the tree type.

+Update 13/09/2024:
+Calling methods while the TeaVM thread is in a critical transition state (see `ModAPI.util.isCritical()`) will shift the call stack, cause methods to access the incorrect values at runtime, and also cause the stack to implode.
+Gotta love TeaVM.